 \section{Introduction}

-Uncertainty estimation is an important machine learning problem~\cite{kendall2017uncertainties} and is becoming increasingly relevant to trustworthy AI~\cite{antifakos2005towards,tomsett2020rapid,10.1145/1085777.1085780}.
-In addition, many important downstream applications rely heavily on the correct estimation of uncertainties.
-This includes unsupervised domain adaptation (UDA)~\cite{zou2019confidence} and semi-supervised learning (SSL)~\cite{sohn2020fixmatch} where uncertainties are used to solicit pseudo-labels for training on unlabeled data.
-It is shown that reliable pseudo-labels help avoid error propagation and catastrophic failures in early iterations~\cite{kumar2020understanding}.
+Uncertainty estimation is an important machine learning problem that is central to trustworthy AI~\cite{10.1145/1085777.1085780,tomsett2020rapid}.
+In addition, many important downstream applications rely on the correct estimation of uncertainties.
+This includes unsupervised domain adaptation~\cite{zou2019confidence} and semi-supervised learning~\cite{sohn2020fixmatch}, where they are used to solicit confident pseudo-labels for re-training.
+In these applications, reliable pseudo-labels help avoid error propagation and catastrophic failures in early iterations~\cite{kumar2020understanding}.

-However, obtaining reliable uncertainty estimation is challenging.
-In contrast to semantic recognition, obtaining the ground truths of uncertainties from real-world data can be costly and difficult.
-It is also known that commonly used probabilistic proxies in deep neural networks, such as softmax output, tend to give overconfident estimates~\cite{guo2017calibration,gal2016dropout}.
-In many real-world applications, the models are often deployed on a different target domain with out-of-distribution (OOD) samples.
-Such distributional shifts tend to aggravate the existing issues in uncertainty estimation, leading to false but overconfident predictions on unfamiliar samples~\cite{li2020improving}.
+Obtaining reliable uncertainty estimation is challenging.
+In contrast to human annotations of labels, obtaining the ground-truth uncertainties from real-world data can be costly or even infeasible.
+It is also known that the commonly used uncertainty proxies in deep neural networks, such as the softmax output, tend to give overconfident estimates~\cite{guo2017calibration}.
+This overconfidence is further amplified under domain shifts, where the target (test) domain and the source training domain differ significantly.
+Such distribution shifts tend to aggravate the existing issues in uncertainty estimation, leading to wrong but overconfident predictions on unfamiliar samples~\cite{li2020improving}.

-There have been many methods proposed to calibrate the confidence of deep learning models so that the uncertainty level of a model prediction reflects the likelihood of the true event~\cite{guo2017calibration}.
-Label smoothing is a popular approach to reduce overconfidence and promote more uniform outputs~\cite{szegedy2016rethinking}.
+Many methods have been proposed to calibrate the confidence of deep learning models so that the uncertainty level of a model prediction reflects the likelihood of the true event~\cite{guo2017calibration}.
+Label smoothing is a popular approach to reduce overconfidence and to promote more uniform outputs~\cite{szegedy2016rethinking}.
 Temperature scaling is another method where the logit scores are rescaled by a calibrated temperature~\cite{platt1999probabilistic}.
-Approaches such as Monte-Carlo sampling~\cite{gal2016dropout} and Bayesian inference~\cite{blundell2015weight,riquelme2018deep} model uncertainties from a Bayesian learning perspective but are computationally more expensive.
-Even though these methods lead to more calibrated uncertainties in general, recent studies show that their results cannot be fully trusted under domain shift~\cite{snoek2019can}.
+Approaches such as Monte-Carlo sampling~\cite{gal2016dropout} and Bayesian inference~\cite{blundell2015weight} model uncertainties from a Bayesian perspective but are computationally expensive.
+Though these methods lead to more calibrated uncertainties, recent studies show that their results cannot be fully trusted under domain shifts~\cite{snoek2019can}.